atlaschiew/build-bitcoin-php-mysql/README.md

       <sub>There are total 6 P2P commands</sub>
   </p>

-5. if `handleRequest(...)` return with non-empty `$response` array, then TCP server will write the response back to the client request it.
+5. if `Chain.php > handleRequest(...)` return with non-empty `$response` array, then TCP server will write the response back to the client request it.

 ### Block Generation